beabbot/Assignment-3/README.md

 In my activity page, it can show the parcel whether is packing, shipping or delivered.
 It has the tracking system shows how soon you will get your parcel.
 The brand colour it has 3 colours which is gives like luxury feel.
 Customers will feel pleasant with the colours and buy more of our products
 Ivory fosters tranquility, flamingo encourages compassion, and wax flower adds vitality.
+The shopping bag symbol, is a great way to convey growth and unlimited possibilities